-Borussia Dortmund coach Jurgen Klopp believes his players have a difficult game ahead of them when they take on Real Madrid at the Bernabeu on Tuesday.
+Borussia Dortmund coach Jurgen Klopp believes his players have a difficult game -- but not an impossible task -- ahead of them when they take on Real Madrid at the Bernabeu on Tuesday.

 The former Mainz man also spoke about counterpart Jose Mourinho and Germany international Mesut Ozil.